Updated: Dec 6, 2020

 Destry Rides Again (1939) George Marshall (Criterion Blu-ray) Rewatch, 2x

 There’s no need to worry that you never saw Destry Rides before watching this movie.
 It’s not a sequel, but it is one of the most entertaining comedic westerns of all time.
 (Heck, it’s one of the best westerns of all time!)
 After a crooked card game, a man named Kent (Brian Donlevy) wins an area of land that gives him control over the entire cattle industry surrounding the town of Bottleneck.
 Kent does away with the local sheriff and appoints the town drunk, Washington Dimsdale (Charles Winninger), as Bottleneck’s new lawman.
-Recalling the town’s most famous and effective lawman, Tom Destry, Dimsdale sends for Destry’s son Tom Destry Jr. (James Stewart) to clean up the town and put an end to Kent's grip on the town.
+Recalling the town’s most famous and effective lawman, Tom Destry, Dimsdale sends for Destry’s son Tom Destry Jr. (James Stewart) to clean up the place and put an end to Kent's grip on the town.
 To Dimsdale’s disappointment, Destry is mild-mannered and doesn’t even carry a gun.
 How’s this going to turn out?
 Spectacularly.
-Destry Rides Again is a true wonder, the kind of film they literally don’t make anymore, largely because we don’t have actors like Stewart and Darlene Dietrich anymore, both of whom are superb here, as is the entire supporting cast.
+Destry Rides Again is a true wonder, the kind of film they literally don’t make anymore, largely because we don’t have actors like Stewart and Marlene Dietrich anymore, both of whom are superb here, as is the entire supporting cast.
 Dietrich finally has a role here that’s down-to-earth, and American audiences loved her in it.
 Dietrich’s saloon fight with Una Merkel is truly amazing, especially considering that no stunt doubles were used.
 As you can tell, I could go on and on about this one all day long.
 Make a point of picking up the new Criterion Blu-ray of this one.
 You won’t be disappointed.

 That’s the first half of my July.
 I’d love to hear what you watched.